 STM BACK TO SCHOOL PLAN

-St. Thomas More School is excited to welcome our students back to school on Monday, August 31, 2020.
-We will offer full-time live instruction in our school building or an online learning environment for families who are not yet comfortable having their children come into the building.
+St. Thomas More School is excited to welcome our students back to school.
+We offer full-time live instruction in our school building.

 We recognize that students cannot wear their masks every second of the day.
 We are building into our day periodic “mask breaks.”